Main illustration: Sunny Eckerle

 A common analogy applied to account-based goes like this: in a traditional selling or marketing scenario, you cast a wide net.
 The market is broad and you catch lots of little fishes.

 With account-based marketing, you use a spear.
-Sales and marketing teams are completely aligned on select company targets, typically high-value accounts, and work closely together to create a hyper-personalized experience with relevant content and targeted outreach, typically through email, live chat and phone.
+Marketing and sales teams are completely aligned on select company targets, typically high-value accounts, and work closely together to create a hyper-personalized experience with relevant content and targeted outreach, typically through email, live chat and phone.

 In short, the account-based model flips the traditional sales funnel.
 Instead of going wide and shallow, your efforts are narrow and in-depth.
 Often the two approaches work in tandem.